-- O Use footnotes, not endnotes. - O Unicode font 9 pt, line spacing 11 pt, with note separators. - o Do not use a footnote for abbreviations or acknowledgements. - o Try to be sparse in the use of footnotes.
+- o Use footnotes, not endnotes. - o Times New Roman 9 pt and Charis SIL 8 bold, line spacing 11 pt, with note separators. - o Do not use a footnote for abbreviations or acknowledgements. - o Try to be sparse in the use of footnotes.